We may earn revenue from the products available on this page and participate in affiliate programs. Learn More ›

 Find out how to use a torque wrench, how to check the accuracy calibration, and more with this informative guide.

-Before learning how a torque wrench works, it’s a good idea to get acquainted with the parts of the wrench.
-Learning the various key parts makes it easier to understand how to set a torque wrench and how to adjust a torque wrench so that it can be calibrated for future use.
+Before learning how a torque wrench works, it’s a good idea to get acquainted with its parts.
+Once you know its key parts you’ll be in a position to understand how to set a torque wrench and how to adjust a torque wrench so that it can be calibrated for future use.

 3 Types of Torque Wrenches DIYers Should Know